 Do you believe that Jesus died on the cross to save you from your sins?
 The demons believe it; they were there.
 Do you believe that Jesus is the Son of God?
 The demons believe it, and they are even willing to say so, as in Luke 8:28.
-But do you live in a relationship with Jesus that consists of trusting Him, the kind of trust that causes us to obey Him?
+But do we live in a relationship with Jesus that consists of trusting Him, the kind of trust that causes us to obey Him?
 Ah, that’s the way to go!
 No demon can claim to do that.
 That is what Paul means.

-The righteousness from God is not something that is complete on Tuesday at noon when you have a realization that Jesus is Lord and say it out loud.
+The righteousness from God is not something that is complete on Tuesday at noon when you realize that Jesus is Lord and say it out loud.
 That’s the beginning of your salvation, not the perfection of it.
-The righteousness from God is something that is constantly coming as you grow in a relationship of reliance and trust in Jesus Christ.
+The righteousness from God is something that comes as you grow in reliance, trust, and obedience.
 If you have asked Jesus into your heart, congratulations, you have a good beginning!
 Now ask Him into your hands and feet as well.

 All Have Sinned

 Oh, this one is not a speed bump at all, you say.
 “All have sinned and come short of the glory of God” is why we quote this passage in the first place, to show that all are sinners in need of Christ.
 However, have you noticed that it does not say, “All have inherited Adam’s sin and are in a status of sin, even if they haven’t done anything bad in their lives”?
 Under St. Augustine’s influence, that is what we think this says even though Ezekiel 18 says it isn’t true.
 Maybe it is even true, but that is not what Paul says.
 He says, “all have sinned.”
 In other words, because Adam gambled away the family fortune, we grew up in a bad neighborhood, and so we have all actively and deliberately made sinful choices.
 We can’t weasel out of this one at all.
 We can’t push the blame off on Adam.
-We have to accept some responsibility for our lives.
-Does this mean that little babies have deliberately committed sins?
-On the basis of this passage, we don’t know whether Paul would answer that question ‘yes’ or ‘no.’ We can derive nothing about the spiritual status of infants from this passage, because Paul isn’t writing to infants.
-They are not his audience.
+We have to accept responsibility for our lives.

 Nowhere in the Bible does anyone say, “Ask Jesus into your heart, and you will be saved.”
-Oh, it would wonderful, because the Bible requires something a little more embarrassing than the Four Spiritual Laws booklet:
+Oh, it would be wonderful, because it’s easy.
+The Bible requires something a little more embarrassing than the Four Spiritual Laws booklet: